wp-plugins/thirstyaffiliates/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Affiliate link management for affiliate marketers.
-This affiliate marketing plugin helps you organize your affiliate links, can give you accurate click tracking & help you monetize your WordPress website on autopilot.
+Affiliate link management and link cloaking plugin made specifically for affiliate marketers.
+If you monetize your site with affiliate marketing this plugin will help you earn more!

 == Description ==